Continuous Delivery with GitLab CI and Ansible (part 2)

 In our case, Ansible produces a unit file that describes to systemd

-how it should handle our_springboot_application
+how it should handle our_springboot_application, namely that it

 should be started automatically whenever the system boots.